Fighting the Fear of Cancer

 I know that medicine is not perfect, and doctors can’t always predict every outcome.
 Even if the statistics line up in my favor, what if I am an outlier or I fall into the negative category?
 Unfortunately for me, the statistics have never been in my favor.
 My diagnosis was incurable stage IV.

 And while voicing my fears to some people I trust has been helpful, at other times it has only seemed to increase my fear.
+There has to be a better solution to fighting the fear of cancer.

 Finding a deep sense of peace